-related to Work Quality, Good Physical Environment and Working Time Quality, and negatively related to Work Intensity, as expected.
-Not surprisingly, given the nature of this outcome variable, the index that has the largest estimated association with the outcome is Good Physical Environment.
+Controlling for sex, age, and age squared, the first column looks at an indicator of positive well-being, the worker's self-perceived effect of the job on his or her health, which is positively related to Work Quality, Good Physical Environment, and Working Time Quality, and negatively related to Work Intensity, as expected.
+Given the nature of this outcome variable, the index that has the largest estimated association with the outcome is Good Physical Environment.
 The second column provides further equivalent validation, but with a negative indicator, health and safety risk.
 The signs are reversed, with the exception that Work Quality is positively related to the perception of health and safety risk.
 The third column focuses on work-life balance.
-The survey contains an item capturing the worker's assessment of how well his/her work hours fit family or social commitments outside work.
+The survey contains an item capturing the worker's assessment of how well his or her work hours fit family or social commitments outside work.
 This assessment is expected to be positively related to the Working Time Quality index.
-As a control to capture outside commitments, we include the number of dependent children below 16 in the household.
+As a control to capture outside commitments, we include the number of dependent children below age 16 in the household.
 Again, the index performs as expected.

-All these coefficients are not presented as unbiased estimates of causal impacts of the indices on well-being, since other variables could be affecting both the dependent and independent variables.
+All these coefficients are presented not as unbiased estimates of causal impacts of the indices on well-being, since other variables could be affecting both the dependent and independent variables.
 There could, for example, be a common rater bias.
-Hence this is only a weak test of validity.
-However, the maintained assumption is that these biases are either downward or if upward are not of such great magnitude as to reverse the sign of a coefficient.
+Hence, this is only a weak test of validity.
+The maintained assumption, however, is that these biases are either downward, or, if upward, are not of such great magnitude as to reverse the sign of a coefficient.